 Here are a few reasons why:

 When you try to resale everything you can find, it becomes easy to collect junk that you may never sell.
-For example, if your store mostly attracts people looking to buy fashion items, and you’ve collected a lot of books, those books will eventually just take up your space and gather dust.
+For example, if your eCommerce business mostly attracts people looking to buy fashion items, and you’ve collected a lot of books, those books will eventually just take up your space and gather dust.
 Also, that’s your business money tied up in products you may never sell.

 Your potential buyers are prowling the internet using specific search terms that relate directly to what they want to buy.
 If your business carries a generic name because you’re trying to appeal to everyone, then it may be hard for anyone to find you.
 In a niche, with a little search engine optimization, your customer will find you more easily.

 If you run a generic second-hand business on the internet, you may not have the specialized knowledge to effectively pitch all your products.
 But as a specialized business owner, you will have enough time to learn about your niche and learn to sell your items.

-When people know that they can get ‘x’ item from you, your website or marketplace store stays top-of-mind for them.
+When people know that they can get ‘x’ items from you, your website or marketplace store stays top-of-mind for them.
 They can easily share or recommend your website to friends, family, or social media contacts with similar interests.

 They want high-quality products that will offer them great value.
 So a major aspect of your marketing plan (that you should spend enough time researching) is where to get your inventory.

 Here are some of the popular options to source inventory for your second-hand resale businesses.

-You can find the best places near you, hunt for items that will appeal to your customers, and buy them to resale.
+You can find the best thrift store near you, hunt for items that will appeal to your customers, and buy them for resale.
 In this situation, what you’re offering customers is accessibility.
-Many people are not willing/too busy to do the leg work of visiting traditional stores to find what they need.
+Many people are not willing/too busy to do the leg work of visiting a retail store to find what they need.

-People are always looking to sell off stuff.
-As a second-hand business, you should be on the lookout for sales happening within your area.
-Yard sales and moving sales are especially great for finding stock for your resale business because people usually host them to get rid of things.
+Yard sales, garage sales, estate sales, moving sales, and flea markets are especially great for finding stock for your resale business because people usually host them to get rid of things.
 This means that you can bargain for a good cost price and make a decent profit.

 Many people buy items from their online community.
 This is a great way to keep the ‘reuse’ train going, and encourage people to waste less.
 Simply provide your customers with a checklist of what condition you’ll need an item in.
 Purchasing high-quality items from your community is an interesting way to keep a niche website stocked with great finds.

 An added advantage of third-party platforms is that they bring the target audience to you.
 As a business, you don’t need to spend the bulk of your time looking for potential buyers, since they are already on these platforms.
 So even if you host your shop on a business website, consider using these marketplaces to also get started.
 Not least, you can save money for stock and other essentials while testing your idea.

 Some of the best marketplaces to start selling second-hand clothes on the Internet include:

 An important aspect of your business plan is marketing.
 How do you plan to bring buyers to you?
 What would your brand look like?
 Would you be running ads?
 If yes, how much ad spend do you have?

 Here are the basics to make sure you cover before you get started.

 Remember to keep researching and stay on the hunt for great quality items.
 Like every other business, it will take some time before your store establishes itself in the market.
-But with good products and service, you’re well on your way to building a successful business.
+But with good products and services, you’re well on your way to building a successful online store.